 Credit: Setagaya City

-About a 2-minute walk from the Tamagawa High School bus stop, or about an 8-minute walk from Uenoge Station.
-The park is located along Tamatsutsumidori Street and has a good view of the city.
-There are a great many things to see and do, from the entrance plaza, playground equipment, and other facilities ideal for children, to the former Shimizu Residence Shoin, which is designated as a tangible cultural property of Setagaya Ward, and Kishinen, a circular Japanese garden.
+About a 2-minute walk from the Tamagawa High School bus stop or an 8-minute walk from Uenoge Station, the park is located along Tamatsutsumidori Street and offers a good view of the city.
+There are many attractions, from the entrance plaza and playground equipment to the former Shimizu Residence Shoin, which is designated as a tangible cultural property of Setagaya Ward, and Kishinen, a circular Japanese garden.

 The park itself is open all year round, but please note that some facilities are closed on certain days of the week.
-Many events for children are also held.
+Many events for children are also held here, enhancing the community spirit of Setagaya.

 Find out more about Futakotamagawa Park here on Google maps.